Data types

 print([msg])

-Get time step of the electrical signal.
+Return the complex conjugate of the electrical signal.

 w([shift])

-Return angular frequency for spectrum representation.
+Return angular frequency (rad/s) for spectrum representation.

 Get absolute value of signal, noise or signal+noise.